 Signs and Symptoms of Strep Throat

-Symptoms of strep infection vary depending on the age of the child.
+Symptoms of strep infection vary depending on the person's age and other factors.
 In infants under the age of 1 year, symptoms often include yellow or green nasal discharge, accompanied by a low-grade fever, fussiness, and a decrease in appetite.

 Children between the ages of 1 and 3 years may complain of a sore throat and may have difficulty swallowing, poor appetite, crankiness, and swollen glands along the neck and jaw.

-Older children and teenagers who have strep throat usually look and feel quite sick.
-Strep symptoms in this age group include the following:
+Older children, teenagers, and adults who have strep throat usually look and feel quite sick.
+Strep symptoms in older children and adults include the following:

 - Difficulty swallowing

 - General malaise (overall discomfort, not feeling well)